oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildSweepAddressTransactions.md

 - The `BuildSweepAddressTransactions` case class is used to build transactions that sweep all UTXOs (unspent transaction outputs) of a given asset from a specific address to another address.

 2. What are the optional parameters of the `BuildSweepAddressTransactions` case class?
-- The optional parameters of the `BuildSweepAddressTransactions` case class are `maxAttoAlphPerUTXO`, `lockTime`, `gasAmount`, `gasPrice`, and `targetBlockHash`.
+- The optional parameters of the `BuildSweepAddressTransactions` case class are `maxAttoOxmPerUTXO`, `lockTime`, `gasAmount`, `gasPrice`, and `targetBlockHash`.
 These parameters allow for customization of the transaction, such as setting a maximum amount of asset per UTXO, specifying a lock time, setting gas limits and prices, and targeting a specific block hash.

 3. What is the purpose of the `BuildTxCommon` trait?
 - The `BuildTxCommon` trait is a common trait for building transactions that provides common functionality and fields that are shared across different types of transactions.